Spencer Lake Resort and

 housed the old bar was turned into additional dining area and a new

-waitress station.
-A new vestibule was also added.
-This spring the
+waitress station and a new vestibule was also added.